-Dr. Kobina Wilmot, a cardiologist at Novant Health Heart & Vascular Institute - Salisbury, said there is another major reason for the surge in heart attacks – people delay seeking medical care until after the holidays.
-Some don’t want to interfere with family plans; others fear being hospitalized during the holidays.
+Dr. Kobina Wilmot, a cardiologist at Novant Health Heart & Vascular Institute - Salisbury, said there is another major reason for the surge in heart attacks: people delay seeking medical care until after the holidays.
+Some don’t want to interfere with family plans; others fear being hospitalized during the holiday season.

-Cardiac death is almost 5% higher during the holidays, according to American Heart Association research.
+Cardiac death is almost 5% higher during the holidays, the American Heart Association reports.
 A heart attack usually occurs when a blood clot blocks blood flow to the heart.
 Without blood, tissue loses oxygen and dies.
 Heart disease is the leading cause of death for men and women in the United States.
-About 655,000 Americans die from heart disease each year.
+In 2021, about 695,000 people in the U.S. died of heart disease.

 - Excessive eating and drinking: Holiday food often has increased sodium, which increases blood pressure and forces your heart to work harder.
 Let’s face it, plenty of people tend to overeat during the holidays, when food is inviting and plentiful.
 Too much alcohol consumption isn’t good for heart health, either.